 A literature review (Bryman 2012, Bettany–Saltikov 2012) was conducted in order to evaluate the range of ICIs delivered by SCSWs in the community, the preparation received to undertake the role and the knowledge held about the intervention.
 Due to the changes in policy and provision of services, the literature review concentrated on primary data, peer reviewed publications between 1999-2013.
 It was decided that this time period reflects changes and policy developments in caring for adults with ID within the community.
 The review includes international studies and it was a requirement that the articles were peer reviewed and published in English.

 Literature searches were carried out in the following databases: Cochrane, ASSIA, Medline, CINHAL, AMED, ERA, British Educational Index, ERIC, PsycINFO, Social Care Online, Web of Science and The British Journal of Learning Disabilities.
 The search terms used can be seen in Table 1.
+The same key search terms were used across all the databases.

 Insert Table 1 about here

-Various combinations of these search terms were used to identify relevant results.
+Various combinations of these search terms using Boolean terms to combine the terms were used to identify relevant results.
 Of the articles found any duplicates were removed and the articles evaluated as to their relevance.
 Inclusion criteria can be seen in Table 2.

 Insert Table 2 about here

-In addition to the core review papers, additional literature such as project reports and government documents were drawn upon to provide context and supporting evidence where relevant.
 A total of 1403 articles were initially identified.
 Fig. 1 shows the review selection process.
 The articles were manually evaluated by their titles, and then by analysing the abstracts and full texts to determine if they fit the inclusion criteria.
+If they did not focus on paid SCSWs then they were excluded from the study.
 This left the total number of five articles.
 These articles were then assessed using quality criteria based on PHRU (2010) and Caldwell (2011) as seen in Table 3.
+The quality of the articles were assessed to ensure that the research design that has been used within the articles minimises bias and are appropriate to be included in the study (Jones 2013).
 Following this assessment all five articles have been included in the study.

 Insert Figure 1 about here